 How to Become an HVAC Technician

-Career Explorer reports that HVAC techncians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.

-Another benefit of working in HVAC is next to no student debt.
+Another key perk of working in HVAC is almost zero student debt.

 A Day in the Life of an HVAC Technician

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs may require more time than others, so the number of calls you can go on may vary.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Some jobs might take longer than others, so the number of calls on a given day could vary considerably.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers